blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 The `links` keyword specifically allows constraints in the case of having a set of links.
 Here the link set can be ordered or unordered (default).

+# <<<<<<< Updated upstream

+As mentioned in the Guide-Level explanation, `description` for Link Types add semantic meaning to a link, which could be encapsulated in a vocabulary specification for the meta schemas.

+> > > > > > > Stashed changes
-For the most part, we're using existing JSON Schema keywords, but it would be preferable to look into defining these additions as Vocabularies or otherwise integrate them into a JSON Schema validator used for the proposed system.
+> > > > > > > For the most part, we're using existing JSON Schema keywords, but it would be preferable to look into defining these additions as Vocabularies or otherwise integrate them into a JSON Schema validator used for the proposed system.

 ## Using the Types in the Block Protocol